Which Kindle should I buy?

 Can I listen to music or audio books on a Kindle?

 While older Kindle ebook readers used to support MP3 files, the newer models don’t.
 If you want to listen to music or audio books on an Amazon device you'll need to buy an Amazon Fire tablet.
-Amazon's entry-level Kindle does support Bluetooth, however, which means you can pair some wireless headphones for spoken feedback through Amazon's VoiceView.
+Amazon's entry-level Kindle and the Kindle Oasis (2017) support Bluetooth, however, which means you can pair some wireless headphones for spoken feedback through Amazon's VoiceView.

 Alternatively, you could of course listen to music on a smartphone or tablet - you can even listen to any content native to Amazon by downloading the Kindle app.